-Michigan Tech Board of Control Gives President Vote of Confidence, Salary Increase
+Michigan Tech Board of Trustees Gives President Vote of Confidence, Salary Increase

 October 3, 2008—

-"Michigan Tech continues to make excellent progress under Glenn's leadership," said Board of Control Chair Russell A. Gronevelt.
-"The Board of Control is pleased to acknowledge his performance with this increase."
+"Michigan Tech continues to make excellent progress under Glenn's leadership," said Board of Trustees Chair Russell A. Gronevelt.
+"The Board of Trustees is pleased to acknowledge his performance with this increase."

 The $9,000 increase brings the President's annual salary to $269,000.